PEtab-dev/PEtab-GUI/docs/source/tutorial.rst

 Installation
 ~~~~~~~~~~~~

-Before you begin, make sure you have PEtab GUI installed.
+Before you begin, make sure you have PEtab-GUI installed.
 You can install it directly from PyPI using pip:

 .. code-block:: bash